arorashu/rl-car/report.md

 ### e) Evaluation (2)

-> Evaluate the trained Deep Q-Learning agent by running the evaluate racing.py script.
+> *Evaluate the trained Deep Q-Learning agent by running the evaluate racing.py script.
 Observe the performance of the agent by running the script on your local machine.
-Where does the agent do well and where does it struggle?
+Where does the agent do well and where does it struggle?*

-TODO
+The agent performs well in a straight track most of the times.
+For tracks with slight curves, the agent takes sharp turns at high speeds.
+For very sharp turns, the agent brakes a lot, but manages to get through eventually.

+In some episodes, however, the agent just keeps braking, accumulating a negative reward, and occasionally, also skids while taking a turn at high speeds.

+We feel this is because of the very small action space, and with a richer action space, the agent can learn better policies (and possible quicker).
+We will try this in problem 3.2 (c).

-> How does its performance compare to the imitation learning agent you have trained for Exercise 1?
-Discuss possible reasons for the observed improvement/decline in performance compared to your imitation learning agent from Exercise 1.
+> *How does its performance compare to the imitation learning agent you have trained for Exercise 1?
+Discuss possible reasons for the observed improvement/decline in performance compared to your imitation learning agent from Exercise 1.*

-TODO
+**TODO**

+## 3.1 Further Investigations and Extensions

+### a) Discount factor γ (gamma)
+> *Investigate the influence of the discount factor γ.
+Show reward curves that demonstrate the effect of an increase/decrease of γ from its default of 0.99 on your agent*

+**TODO**

+> *i) Why do we typically use a discount factor in reinforcement learning problems and in which cases would it be a problem not to use a discount factor (i.e. γ = 1)?*

+We use a discount factor so as to make the futire reward estimation useful mathematically.
+For tasks that are continuing, or non-episodic, the estimate of sum of future rewards quickly becomes infinite.

+Tasks like game playing (chess, go, etc) are typically episodic.
+Tasks such as driving and a process control robot in a factory are non-episodic.

+To manage this notion of expected future rewards, we introduce *discounting*.
+The agent now tries to select actions such that the sum of discounted rewards it receives over the future is maximized.

+### b) Action repeat parameter

+> *Describe the reasoning behind the use of an action repeat parameter.
+By default, this value is set to 4.
+What is the effect on the training progress (look at your training plots) and your evaluation performance if this parameter is increased or decreased?
+Discuss and interpret your findings.*

+**TODO**

+> *i) Why might it be helpful to repeat each action several times?*

+**TODO**

+### c) Action space

+> *By default, the agent uses a 4-dimensional action set of left-turn, right-turn, brake and acceleration (see get action set function in action.py).
+Investigate the addition of a null action ([0,0,0]) as well as more fine-grained turning, braking or acceleration actions.
+What is the effect on the agent’s driving style as well as its evaluation score?
+Which additional actions lead to an improvement in the agent’s performance and which do not?*

+**TODO**

+> *i) Why might it not always be helpful to increase an agent’s action space?*

+**TODO**

+> *ii) In general, why are Deep Q-Networks limited to a discrete set of actions and what solutions exist to overcome this limitation?*

+**TODO**

+### d) Double Q-learning

+> *One problem with the standard Deep Q-Learning approach is an overesti- mation of Q-values.
+A proposed solution to this problem is the double Q-learning algorithm [3].
+Read this paper, implement the double Q-learning algorithm and evaluate its effect on the training and evaluation performance of your agent.
+Important: Make sure to include your double Q-learning implementation in your submitted code.*

+**TODO**

+> *i) Shortly summarize the reason for the overestimation of Q-values in a standard DQN*

+**TODO**

+> *ii) How does double Q-learning algorithm solve this issue?*

+**TODO**

+### d) Best Solution

+> *How is this agent constructed and trained?*

+**TODO**

+> *In which aspects has its performance improved over your baseline agent from Section 3.1 and where does it still exhibit sub-optimal behavior?*

+**TODO**

+> *Briefly sketch out an idea for overcoming the main remaining issue with your agent’s training or performance (this does not need to be implemented).*

+**TODO**